Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 - The user enters valid credentials and logs in.

 **Then**
-- The system should grant access to CRUD operations.
+- The system grant access to CRUD operations.
-- The API should return a session token.
+- The API returns a session token.

 **Testing Outputs**
 (JSON response containing the authentication token)